AdobeDocs/experience-manager-65.en/help/journey-headless/developer/getting-started.md

 ### Content Fragments {#content-fragments}

-Content Fragments allow you to design, create, curate, and publish page-independent content.
-They allow you to prepare content ready for use in multiple locations and over multiple channels.
+Content Fragments let you design, create, curate, and publish page-independent content.
+They let you prepare content ready for use in multiple locations and over multiple channels.

 Content fragments contain structured content and can be delivered in JSON format.